GMyhf/2025fall-cs201/AI_literacy.md

 7. What is the significance of using PyTorch's Dataset and DataLoader classes for creating a data loader for LLM training?

+PyTorch's Dataset and DataLoader classes provide a convenient and efficient way to manage and iterate over large datasets.
+They allow for batching, shuffling, and parallel data loading, which are crucial for optimizing the training process of LLMs.

 8. Match the terms to its description on the right:

+缺少